 The exhaust pipe should not protrude from the beyond the vehicle as it can get to temperatures of 400 degrees Celsius (752 degrees Fahrenheit).
 It is also important to take into consideration if you have an awning or a tent that connects to your campervan.
 You won’t want the exhaust in this enclosed space.

-The exhaust pipe should be pointing away from oncoming air and angled downwards to drain off condensation to avoid corrosion.
+Exhaust should be pointing away from oncoming air and angled downwards to drain off condensation to avoid corrosion.
 If that is not possible a 5mm hole should be drilled through the lowest point of the exhaust pipe to allow the water to drain.

 There are further requirements to follow specific regulations, and these can be found in the manufacturer’s instructions.

-Moving the Air
+Moving the Warm Air